 Description

-The bastle is one of the best preserved in Northumberland; the late C17 heightening is paralleled at Hole Bastle in Bellingham parish.
+This bastle is one of the best preserved in Northumberland, and the late 17th-century heightening is similar to that found at Hole Bastle in Bellingham parish.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.